-We heard the welcoming sound of Ronald Isley’s voice, echoing softly inside our eardrums.
-It made us numb to the impending danger, enveloping us inside a self-addressed stamped envelope, addressed to the Queens bridge Housing Projects, the largest public housing development in North America.
+The welcoming vocals of Ronald Isley echo, numbing the impending danger, which envelope listeners inside a self-addressed stamped envelope, addressed to the Queensbridge Housing Projects, the largest public housing development in North America.

-We heard the dopest lyrics bellowing out of one of those barred windows, but we couldn’t tell which one.
-So, we took a look around like Masta Ace.
-And then we identified where the main source of our inspiration was coming from—apartment 5D, where an adolescent teen was rapping with his hat twisted backyards.
+Take a took around like the Masta Ace and you will identify where the main source of our inspiration is coming from.
+Apartment 5D, where an adolescent teen rap with his hat twisted backyards.

-Nas’ lyrics were so powerful that we froze there in admiration.
-We were wondering how can a juvenile so young possess so much knowledge?
-Our minds wandered alongside the visionary rap uttered by the young spitta, and then we realized—we were in the presence of a great orator.
+His lyrics are so powerful that listeners are frozen in admiration, wondering how can a juvenile possess so much knowledge.
+Their minds wandered alongside the visionary raps being uttered by the young spitter.
+Shortly afterward, they realized they are in the presence of a great emcee.

 “The liquor store workers miss him but then it plays out.
 So many ways out the hood but no signs say out.
 Mental slave house where gats go off, I show off.
 Ni^^as up north, prison-ology talk, till they time cut off.
 You should chill if you short, prepare deep thought.
 To hit the street again, get it on; get this paper and breed again.
 Plan to leave something behind.
 So your name will live on, no matter what the game lives on.” – lyrics

 Some wondered what his name is.
 Then a passerby stopped and said, “His name is Nasty Nas—the greatest emcee ever!”